Environmental Studies Program

-[ES297B] Extreme Climate Change in the Gulf of Maine Listed as Biology 297B.
+[ES282] Extreme Climate Change in the Gulf of Maine Listed as Biology 282.
 Three credit hours.

 ES297Dj Global Change Impacts on Marginal Marine Ecosystems Investigates impacts of global change on "marginal" marine ecosystems, using the subtropical reefs of Bermuda as a case study.
 The month will combine experiential learning at the Bermuda Institute for Ocean Sciences with subsequent lab analyses at the Bigelow Laboratory for Ocean Sciences.
 Hands-on field work, including snorkeling and underwater photography, use of contemporary water quality sensors, readings in primary scientific literature, and use of biological and chemical analytical capabilities, will teach students technical skills and develop their capacity to think critically about environmental science.
 Nongraded.
+Counts toward the biology major as a laboratory course in field biology.
 Prerequisite: Biology 164, Chemistry 142, Environmental Studies 118, or Geology 142.
 Three credit hours.
 N, Lb.
-Price
+Neal, Price, Rasher

 [ES328] Radical Ecologies Listed as Philosophy 328.
 Four credit hours.

-ES331f Natural Resource Economics Listed as Economics 341.
+[ES331] Natural Resource Economics Listed as Economics 341.
 Prerequisite: Economics 223.
 Four credit hours.
-Dissanayake

-ES344f Marine Fisheries Management Managing marine fisheries represents one of the most significant challenges in the conservation of global resources.
+[ES344] Marine Fisheries Management Managing marine fisheries represents one of the most significant challenges in the conservation of global resources.
 We explore political, cultural, and ecological factors essential for successful management.
 Through lectures, discussions, and readings, students become familiar with global fisheries issues, including high seas management, initiatives to protect the food security and biodiversity of tropical island nations, and management of marine and anadromous fish in the United States.
-Through a field-based, group research project, students will investigate challenges involved with managing marine fish populations in Maine.
-Prerequisite: Biology 263, Environmental Studies 118 or 271, and sophomore or higher standing.
+Prerequisite: Biology 263 or Environmental Studies 118 or 271, and sophomore or higher standing.
 Four credit hours.
-McClenachan

-[ES354] Marine Ecology Listed as Biology 354.
-Three or four credit hours.
+ES354f Marine Ecology Listed as Biology 354.
+Three credit hours.
+Wilson

 [ES358] Ecological Field Study in Moorea Biological diversity, ecology, and conservation of marine ecosystems in Moorea, French Polynesia.
 Involves qualitative and quantitative field studies of the biological diversity and ecology of coral reef ecosystems; field-based investigation of the environmental challenges facing these ecosystems; discussions with conservation practitioners about innovative conservation solutions and the efficacy of local marine protected areas; exposure to the culture and history of Polynesian Islanders, including pre-European ecosystem management practices and traditional ecological knowledge of marine biodiversity and ecosystem function.
 Lectures, films, and discussions of assigned readings during the first week followed by a 20-day field trip.
 Cost: TBD.
 Financial aid available for qualified students.
 Prerequisite: Biology 131 or 164 or Environmental Studies 118, and permission of the instructor.
 Three credit hours.